“The closer I am to my family, the less I feel like an individual,” The Herd.

 The Herd Family

 The herd family is highly emotional and reactionary.
 They huddle and cluster together when anxious.
 If one member becomes anxious, the whole herd becomes anxious.
-They are very reactionary and blindly follow each other even if the others are wrong.
+They are very reactionary and mindlessly follow each other even if the others are wrong.
 Being alone is far worse than wrong.
 Togetherness and traditions are very important.
-Individuality and differences are discouraged as it threatens the family’s identity.
+Individuality and differences are discouraged as they threaten the family’s identity.

 The Wild

 In the wild, the herd’s survival is dependent on everyone looking and acting alike.
-They are anxiety driven and reactionary.
-If one member is spooked, they are all run and ask questions later.
+They are anxiety-driven and reactionary.
+If one member is spooked, they all run and ask questions later.
 “Why are we running?”
 “I don’t know.
 Why were you running?”
 “I was running because you were running.”
 In the end, no one knows why they are running.
 This is how stampedes are started.
 Humans are the same with emotional stampedes.
-Gossip and rumors run ramped as there are no secrets within the herd.
+Gossip and rumors run rampant as there are no secrets within the herd.

 Conflict

-If you have a conflict with one a herdsman, be prepared to face the whole family.
-If the herd perceives itself stronger than the threat, outsiders need to beware.
+If you have a conflict with one herder, be prepared to face the whole family.
+If the herd perceives itself as stronger than the threat, outsiders need to beware.
 The herd will close ranks to protect its own.
 However, the herd does have a strong survival instinct.
 Members recognize that they are safe from predators so long as they can outrun the weakest and slowest members.
-The rebellious or “different” members (different in the sense of being an individual) are easily picked off.
+The rebellious or “different” members (in the sense of being individuals) are easily picked off.

 Attachment

-Herdsmen tend to develop fearful-attachment relationship types.
+Herders tend to develop fearful attachment relationship types.
 That is, they have a fear of abandonment.
 These individuals need constant

-contact and reassurances and become nervous with emotional distance.
-Herdsmen are very sensitive to emotional changes within the system and are keen at reading others.
+contact and reassurance and become nervous when there is emotional distance.
+Herders are highly sensitive to emotional changes within the system and are keen readers of others.
 When upset, they need others to “talk it out.”
 Outsiders may view them as clingy and smothering.
-Herd members are emotionally dependent on each other and hold others responsible for their emotional security and wellbeing.
+Herd members are emotionally dependent on each other and hold others responsible for their emotional security and well-being.

-To be heard in these families, members talk loud and fast.
+To be heard in these families, members talk loudly and fast.
 Some members complain of no privacy.
 The bonds of these relationships are enmeshed and intertwined.
 The boundaries are often weak and inconsistent.
-It is difficult for members to define their self as they do not understand where they end and others begin.
+It is difficult for members to define themselves as they do not understand where they end and others begin.

 The Roles

 Members play a reluctant role within the herd.
-Sometimes the emotional intensity of the herd is too great and specific roles develope to help cope and remain connected with the others.
+Sometimes, the emotional intensity of the herd is too great, and specific roles develop to help cope and remain connected with the others.
 Or, they attempt to escape by withdrawing.
-When withdrawing is not a viable option, these members may explode away by creating a conflict or rebelling against the family.
-Other members become the lightning rod for trouble, the black sheep of the family or the butt of every joke.
+When withdrawal is not a viable option, these members may explode away by creating a conflict or rebelling against the family.
+Other members become the lightning rod for trouble, the black sheep of the family, or the butt of every joke.
 Some manage to become the favorite or the golden child who can do no wrong.
-The peacemaker, the lost child, nevertheless, each member has a role to fulfill.
+The peacemaker, the lost child; nevertheless, each member has a role to fulfill.
 When one member leaves, another emerges to take their place.
 The herd needs its cast of players to reduce or cope with the emotional tension within the family.

-Herdsmen loyalties are ambivalent and reluctant at best.
-The herd puts down individuality and growth with sabotage.
+Herders’ loyalties are ambivalent and reluctant at best.
+The herd suppresses individuality and growth through sabotage.
 Members are pressured, threatened, or bullied into compliance and put back in place.
 Guilt is often the weapon of choice.
 “Who do you think you are?”
 Or “how dare you think you’re better than the rest of us.”
-Herdsmen tend to be very competitive and have a win-lose mentality.
+Herders tend to be very competitive and have a win-lose mentality.
 Within the herd, it’s all about “me” and survival.

 The final family type, The Pack, is next.